 The School of Design offers a doctoral program for students who want to investigate fundamental problems in the nature and practice of design.The program is grounded in the design disciplines but strongly encourages interdisciplinary study, drawing on the strengths of the School of Design and the resources of a leading research university with excellence in the arts and humanities, engineering, computer science, business and the social and behavioral sciences.

-Master of Product Development [with CIT and Tepper]—M.P.D.
+Master of Integrated Innovation for Products & Services [with CIT and Tepper]—MII-PS

 Students in this program will develop and synthesize skills including draping, flat patterning, tailoring, costume history, fabric dyeing painting and manipulation, millinery, costume management, and design while exploring related fields of personal interest.
 These skills will allow the student to become the flexible and collaborative individuals who organize and create clothing and accessories for use in theatrical, film, television, and non-traditional applications.
 Classroom projects are complemented with practical production experience.